-You can set the VE.Can port from 250 kbit/s to 500 kbit/s (or one of several other CANbus speeds or profiles for other CANbus applications) in the Remote Console Device List $\rightarrow$ Settings $\rightarrow$ Services $\rightarrow$ VE.Can Port 1/2 $\rightarrow$ CAN-bus Profile.
+You can set the VE.Can port from 250 kbit/s to 500 kbit/s (or one of several other CANbus speeds or profiles for other CANbus applications) in the Remote Console Device List \rightarrow Settings \rightarrow Services \rightarrow VE.Can Port 1/2 \rightarrow CAN-bus Profile.

-By default; VE.Can is set to 250 kbit/s.
+By default; VE.Can is set to 250 kbit/s & BMS-Can (if present) to 500 kbit/s.